What happens if my Wispr Flow payment fails

 I paid but my plan hasn't been restored yet

 Click the refresh button on the Plans and Billing page, or fully quit and reopen Wispr Flow to force a fresh check.
-Most users see restoration within minutes, and a daily reconciliation job catches anything the live sync misses.
+The yellow warning card and banner will also disappear once your payment is confirmed.
 If it's been more than 24 hours since you paid, contact support with your account email and date of payment.

 Why do some teammates still see the free plan after I paid?